 In fact, wouldn’t it be even better if you had a way to figure out why customers are unhappy and therefore likely to leave?
-That’s where Net Promoter Score (NPS) surveys can come to the rescue.
+That’s where NPS surveys can come to the rescue.

-Using NPS surveys – you can achieve all of the above and more.
+What is NPS?
+Net Promoter Score is an essential metric showing your customers' experience with your brand.
+By using NPS surveys you can achieve all of the above and more.

 This post is the first in a eleven part series, where we’ll cover everything you need to know about NPS surveys and ultimately, how you can improve customer service, success and satisfaction.Each post in this series will be given a different ‘belt’ depending on its level of NPS and customer satisfaction mastery, sort of like what you’d find in Karate.

 This post is White belt, but by the end of this series, you’ll be reading stuff that is Chuck Norris, Black Belt level.
 With that being said – let’s get started!

 How do you know if your customers are satisfied?

 If someone were to ask you, right now, how satisfied your customers are – could you tell them?
 And if so – could you provide an accurate answer?